ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/security/common-errors-and-faq.markdown

 Another temporary solution is to configure your local network connection to use google's DNS server (8.8.8.8).
 {CODE-BLOCK/}

 This error probably means that the DNS is cached.
-You can wait a few minutes or reset the network DNS cache but in many cases the easiest solution is to [temporarily switch your DNS server to 8.8.8.8](https://developers.google.com/speed/public-dns/docs/using)
+You can wait a few minutes or reset the network DNS cache, but in many cases the easiest solution is to [temporarily switch your DNS server to 8.8.8.8](https://developers.google.com/speed/public-dns/docs/using)
 You can click the Try Again button to restart the validation process of the Setup Wizard.